-We all want to look youthful for as long as possible, but did you know that a few simple make-up mistakes can add unwanted years to your face?
-Here are a few make-up ‘ageing’ culprits:
+We all want to look youthful for as long as possible, but did you know that a few simple make-up mistakes can age you and add unwanted years to your face?
+Here are a few of the most common make-up ageing culprits:

 Foundation: The biggest mistake when it comes to foundation is applying to much or using the wrong consistency.
 Using too much will cause it to settle into fine lines and wrinkles, making them more noticeable.
 Using the wrong consistency will do the same.
 Powder-based formulas may cake in the creases and accentuate dry spots, so rather use a cream or liquid foundation.
 Read more about foundation consistencies here.